 - How Six Sigma Streamlines the Process of Implementing Technology

 We’ll use an especially relevant and timely example in higher education: implementing technology for online proctoring across an institution.

 This example is relevant because many universities and colleges were forced to move their educational programs to an entirely online learning format due to the Covid-19 pandemic in 2020.

 With the sudden move to virtual learning, institutions realized that they needed a way to protect the academic integrity of their online exams and they needed it fast.

 Luckily, with a streamlined implementation process, schools were able apply online proctoring technology in as little as two days.
-Here’s how Six Sigma can help streamline any technology implementation at your institution.
+Here’s how the Six Sigma DMAIC process can help streamline any technology implementation at your institution.

 Steps to Six Sigma Implementation

 Applying Six Sigma starts with the addressing problems and helps your team identify the kind of project that will solve or mitigate that problem.
 Your team should follow the Six Sigma DMAIC process, which stands for Define, Measure, Analyze, Improve, Control.

 Let’s look at each phase of the Six Sigma DMAIC process in further detail: